erickzanardo/nes_ui/README.md

 ## Material Customized Widgets

-Nes UI tries to use the most out of material that it can, customizing its looks to fit the package's desired look, here is the list of widgets from Material that is customized by Nes UI
+Nes UI tries to use the most out of material that it can, customizing its looks to fit the package's desired look, for example, here is a list of some of the widgets that Nes ui customizes:

  - Text
  - TextField/TextFormField
  - Divider
+ - ...

 ## Custom Widgets

-Some widgets are too different from the Material look and structure, which was not possible to achieve without building the whole widget from scratch, this is the list of widgets that Nes UI
+Some widgets are too different from the Material look and structure, making the customization of the material widget not really possible, so many widgets are built from scratch, here is a list of some of the widgets that Nes UI
 provides:

  - NesButton